 - P. Total number of publications of a university. - P(OA) and PP(OA).
 The number and the proportion of open access publications of a university. - P(gold OA) and PP(gold OA).
 The number and the proportion of gold open access publications of a university.
 Gold open access publications are publications in an open access journal. - P(hybrid OA) and PP(hybrid OA).
 The number and the proportion of hybrid open access publications of a university.
-Hybrid open access publications are publications in a subscription journal that are open access. - P(bronze OA) and PP(bronze OA).
+Hybrid open access publications are publications in a subscription journal that are open access with a license that allows the publication to be reused. - P(bronze OA) and PP(bronze OA).
 The number and the proportion of bronze open access publications of a university.
-Bronze open access publications are publications in a journal that are open access without a license. - P(green OA) and PP(green OA).
+Bronze open access publications are publications in a subscription journal that are open access without a license that allows the publication to be reused. - P(green OA) and PP(green OA).
 The number and the proportion of green open access publications of a university.
-Green open access publications are publications in a journal that are also available in an open access repository. - P(OA unknown) and PP(OA unknown).
+Green open access publications are publications in a subscription journal that are open access not in the journal itself but in a repository. - P(OA unknown) and PP(OA unknown).
 The number and the proportion of a university's publications for which the open access status is unknown.
 These publications typically do not have a DOI in the Web of Science database.

-The different types of open access are partially overlapping.
-A publication can be both green open access and gold, hybrid, or bronze open access.
-In the calculation of the P(OA) and PP(OA) indicators, a publication is considered open access if it is green open access and/or gold, hybrid, or bronze open access.

-The open access status of a publication is determined based on Unpaywall1 data.
+In the calculation of the P(OA) and PP(OA) indicators, a publication is considered open access if it is gold, hybrid, bronze, or green open access.
+The open access status of a publication is determined based on Unpaywall data.